crowdagger/crowbook/guide/config.md

 Note that some formats depend on some commands being installed on your system.
-Most notably, Crowbook depends on LaTeX (`xelatex` by default, though you can specify the command to use with `tex.command`) to generate a PDF file, so PDF rendering won't work if it is not installed on your system.
+Most notably, Crowbook depends on LaTeX (`xelatex` by default, though you can specify another command to use with `tex.command`) to generate a PDF file, so PDF rendering won't work if it is not installed on your system.
 Crowbook also uses the `zip` command to generate the EPUB and ODT files.